Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 - To protect its endpoint and accept only the authorized calls, the ProfileAPI uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web).

 ![Topology](./ReadmeFiles/topology.png)

-> :information_source: This sample is configured to allow sign-ins with *personal Microsoft accounts* **ONLY** using the `/consumers` endpoint.
-If you would like to allow sign-ins with work and school accounts in your tenant, see [this note](./ReadmeFiles/howto-common.md).
-Learn more about [supported account](https://docs.microsoft.com/azure/active-directory/develop/v2-supported-account-types) types and [validation differences between them](https://docs.microsoft.com/azure/active-directory/develop/supported-accounts-validation).

 ### Contents